rbrama79/dot99binding/UBI/CommentsOnRDF.md

 with implicit unit conversion, meaning interoperability between devices using different physical units on all levels.
 If a reasoner did not understand the physical unit data types they could still process information, but as string literals, without making numerical processing errors, that could occur when mixing units.
+Another benefit is that it would be impossible to fraction the tuple (magnitude,unit), or transmit partial or incomplete data.
+Magnitude and unit would be engraved together, without loosing the flexibility of allowing engineers to select what fields and units to use in their applications.